Who Do You Think You Are? (Canadian TV series): Episodes

 The list of twelve of the thirteen participants in season 1 was announced in late June 2007.
 Locations visited in the first season include India, Poland, Republic of Ireland, the Netherlands, Germany, Singapore, England and France, and the U.S. cities of Pittsburgh and New York City.

 Reception

 In reviewing the first episode The Gazette says, "Who Do You Think You Are? is a stirring, thought-provoking look at what it means to be Canadian."

 The Ottawa Citizen noted that Thursday nights are the most competitive time of the week for broadcast networks and that many of the most-watched shows are on that night.
 They continue, "If you're looking for something a little out of the ordinary, though, give Who Do You Think You Are? a chance.
 You may be pleasantly surprised by what you find."

-As part of announcing the show's return CBC reported that the first season had an average audience through the first nine episodes of 708,000 viewers and that the audience skewed towards females and those with post-secondary education.
+As part of announcing the show's return the CBC reported that the first season had an average audience through the first nine episodes of 708,000 viewers and that the audience skewed towards females and those with post-secondary education.